Rock the Local Scene: Nominate Barrie's Best Businesses | Rock 95

 Together, let’s celebrate the businesses that make Barrie rock!

 Craving fresh bread and delicious treats?
-Look no further than Fox’s Bakery and Deli, this week’s Business of the Week!
+Look no further than Fox’s Bakery and Deli, the recipient of this week’s Business Spotlight!
 Family-owned for over four decades, Fox’s uses time-tested recipes to bake everything from scratch in-house.

 Stop by their shop in the heart of Barrie to experience their dedication to quality.